steve12345585/SnipeOffice/android/README.md

-# LibreOffice for Android
+# SnipeOffice for Android

 ## Bootstrap

-Contains common code for all projects on Android to bootstrap LibreOffice.
-In addition it is a home to `LibreOfficeKit` (LOK - see `libreofficekit/README.md`) JNI classes.
+Contains common code for all projects on Android to bootstrap SnipeOffice.
+In addition it is a home to `SnipeOfficeKit` (LOK - see `SnipeOfficekit/README.md`) JNI classes.

 ## Stuff in Source Directory

-LibreOffice Android application - the code is based on Fennec (Firefox for Android).
+SnipeOffice Android application - the code is based on Fennec (Firefox for Android).
-It uses OpenGL ES 2 for rendering of the document tiles which are gathered from LibreOffice using LOK.
-The application contains the LibreOffice core in one shared
+It uses OpenGL ES 2 for rendering of the document tiles which are gathered from SnipeOffice using LOK.
+The application contains the SnipeOffice core in one shared
 library: `liblo-native-code.so`, which is bundled together with the application.

 ## Architecture and Threading